 We provide mandatory training to all of our employees on our Code of Ethics and Business Conduct.

-In FY 2022, as part of our ongoing efforts to educate and raise awareness of forced labor and human trafficking issues, we required human rights awareness and forced labor prevention training for relevant employees in our Global Operations, Human Resources, Legal, Procurement and supply chain functions.
-Our employees working with our U.S. government customers completed combating trafficking in persons and prevention of forced labor training on an annual basis.
+As part of our ongoing efforts to educate and raise awareness of forced labor and human trafficking issues, we provide human rights awareness and forced labor prevention training for relevant employees in our Global Operations, Human Resources, Legal, Procurement and supply chain functions.
+Our employees working with our U.S. government customers complete combating trafficking in persons and prevention of forced labor training.

-In FY 2022, we also offered human rights awareness and forced labor prevention training to all our supply chain suppliers.
+We also offer human rights awareness and forced labor prevention training to our suppliers.

-Internal Accountability
+Accountability

-If our workforce becomes aware of a potential violation of our Code, other Broadcom policies, human rights or applicable laws, it is their responsibility to report it to their manager, Human Resources or the Compliance Officer.
+If our workforce becomes aware of a potential violation of our Code of Ethics and Business Conduct, other Broadcom policies, human rights or applicable laws, it is their responsibility to report it to their manager, Human Resources or our Compliance Officer.

-We provide a number of avenues to contact our Compliance Team, our Compliance Officer and the Audit Committee to report concerns or potential violations, including our Ethics and Compliance Hotline that is available in all appropriate languages and is hosted by an external firm not associated with Broadcom.
+We provide a number of avenues to contact our Ethics and Compliance Team, our Compliance Officer and the Audit Committee to report concerns or potential violations, including our Ethics and Compliance Hotline that is available in all appropriate languages and is hosted by an external firm not associated with Broadcom.
 The Ethics and Compliance Hotline is available via telephone and online, and employees, contractors and any other third party can report concerns anonymously (where permitted by local law).
 We take all concerns and allegations seriously.
 We address them promptly, investigate to the extent necessary and take disciplinary actions as appropriate, which may include senior management discussions, employee communications, trainings, process and controls improvements and individual corrective action measures, up to and including termination of the employment or business relationship, subject to applicable law.
 The Audit Committee receives information on every allegation submitted via our Ethics and Compliance Hotline, as well as reports and updates on investigations that are in progress or completed.